Thakur Akshay Singh Ratnu: Poet

 Thakur Akshay Singh began composing poems at an early age.
 At the age of 6, he presented a poem to the Maharaja of Bikaner, Ganga Singh congratulating him on his Gang Nahar project to bring the river waters to the farmers in Ganganagar.

 In 1939, Akshay Singh criticized the role of British Government for their divide & rule policy when they incited the Meo community of Alwar & surrounding regions which led to riots and the Maharaja of Alwar was banished to Abu & later to Bombay by the British Government.
 Akshay Singh penned a poem ‘Alwar me Ulatfer’ outlining the role of British.
 Akshay Singh also travelled to meet Maharaja Jai Singh who called on him during his banishment.
 He stayed with the ruler for 15 days at his request.

 Akshay Singh criticized the move of removing Charans from the Walterkrit Charan Rajput Hitkarini Sabha.

 He was given epithet of ‘Braj-Ratan’ by the Brajbhasha Akademi.
 The academy published a monograph on Thakur Akshay Singh Ratnu for his contribution in Brajbhasha literature.

 Akshay Singh has also written on the themes of sacrifice of Jauhars of Chittor as well as Gandhian philoshphy.

 Social service

 Akshay Singh led the efforts for the renovation of Karni Mata Temple in Mathura, originally built in the 16th century by Lakhaji Barhath.
 In Alwar, Thakur Akshay Singh constructed a Charan Boarding House(Chatravas) as well as Gujki Bhavan and Thabhawali Bhavan.
 In 1949, Akshay Singh moved to Jaipur and made efforts for the construction of a Charan Boarding House.
 He collected donations for the cause and was aided by Gulabdanji Hampavat(Kot) and Shishdanji Palawat(Kishanpura).
-The borading was inaugurated by the Revenue Secretary Hetudan Ujjwal.
+The boarding was inaugurated by the Revenue Secretary Hetudan Ujjwal.